+F:0 - 49D:50 - 54C

+$$\div$$

-F:0 - 49D:50 - 54C \rightarrow 55 - 59C:60 - 64C+:65 - 69B-:70 - 74B:75 - 79B+:80 - 84A-:85 - 89A:90 - 100
+55 - 59C:60 - 64C+:65 - 69B-:70 - 74B:75 - 79B+:80 - 84A-:85 - 89A:90 - 100

 - This course is a continuation of Math 204.
 It relies heavily on concepts and methods learned in Math 204.
-Therefore it is essential that you keep up with the material presented every day; do the homework problems; review Math 204 material as needed; look for help if you encounter difficulties. - How to succeed: Doing well in mathematics depends on understanding, not memorizing.
-Exercise critical thinking while reading the text and doing the problems since understanding cannot be achieved through superficial studying.
-Talking to other students is a good way to check your understanding.
-If you feel that you are not on your way to understanding the material do not hesitate to ask questions.
-Use the Math Center and my office hours.
-I will be glad to talk to you during the office hours, or you can make an appointment. - Diversity, Equity, Inclusion: Welcome to my class.
-I would love to have a face-to-face class with you.
-Until that is possible, we will make the best out of this mode of learning.
-We can make it better than a regular class since we can meet outside of class more often.
-I promise to keep my mind open for the mathematical experiences that you bring to this class.
-I want to help each one of you use those personal experiences in creative ways to build your own understanding of the material studied in this class.
+Therefore it is essential that you keep up with the material presented every day; do the homework problems; review Math 204 material as needed; look for help if you encounter difficulties. - How to succeed: Doing well in mathematics builds on understanding, not memorizing.
+To understand, practice critical thinking in all mathematical activities and question everything until clarity has been achieved.
+Put your questions in writing, share them with me or with the class in Discussions on Canvas, ask in the Math Center.
+I will be glad to talk to you during office hours, or you can make an appointment. - Diversity, Equity, Inclusion: Welcome to my class.
+I promise to keep my mind open for all the diverse mathematical experiences you bring to this class.
+I want to help each of you use those personal experiences creatively to build your own understanding of the content studied in this class.
 I will bring diverse approaches to most concepts.
-For example, to make this class more diverse, I looked into the history of our subject.
-Amazingly, the first known system of linear equations appears on old Babylonian tablet VAT 8389, which is between 3600 and 4000 years old (2000-1600 BC).
-The second oldest one is from ancient Egypt in the Rhind papyrus, which dates from around 1550 BC.
+For example, to make this class more diverse, I looked into the history of linear algebra.
+Amazingly, the first known system of linear equations appears on the old Babylonian tablet VAT 8389, which is between 3600 and 4000 years old (2000-1600 BC).
+The second oldest one is from ancient Egypt in the Rhind papyrus, dating back to around 1550 BC.
 This system involves five unknowns, but the solution in the papyrus is cryptic.
-The oldest treatment of systems of linear equations from antiquity which uses a method which resembles matrices is in Chapter 8 of the Chinese textbook Nine Chapters of the Mathematical Art which is at least 1800 years old.
+The oldest treatment of systems of linear equations from antiquity which uses a method that resembles matrices, is in Chapter 8 of the Chinese textbook Nine Chapters of the Mathematical Art which is at least 1800 years old.

-I do understand that each one of you comes to this class with a diverse mathematical background.
+I understand that each of you comes to this class with a diverse mathematical background.
 I believe that mathematics is so universally diverse that it offers a path to understanding to everybody.
-The only prerequisite is to be open to the human worth of rigorous thinking which is practiced in Mathematics.
+The only prerequisite is to be open to the human worth of rigorous thinking, which is practiced in Mathematics.
 Let me help you build your own understanding of Linear Algebra.
 The goal is to create an environment where you can succeed in Mathematics and be proud of your achievement.

 - Academic Honesty Policy: Academic dishonesty is not tolerated at Western Washington University.
 Representing the work of another as one's own is an act of academic dishonesty.
 For a full description of the academic honesty policy and procedures at Western, see Appendix D in the University Catalog. - Flexibility Statement: This syllabus is subject to change.
 Changes, if any, will be announced in class or online.
-Students will be held responsible for all changes. - Syllabi@WWU Please also check https://syllabi.wwu.edu/
+Students will be held responsible for all changes.

+Syllabi@WWU Please also check https://syllabi.wwu.edu/